Gun Safety Rules: 10 Essential Firearm Safety Rules Every Shooter Needs in 2026

-The Four Fundamental Safety Rules
+The 4 Fundamental Rules of Gun Safety

 Rule 1: Treat Every Firearm as if It Is Loaded